redwoodjs/redwoodjs-com-archive/docs/prerender.md

 ## Configuring redirects

-Depending on what pages you're prerendering you may want to change your redirect settings.
+Depending on what pages you're prerendering, you may want to change your redirect settings.
 Using Netlify as an example:

 <details>
 <summary>If you prerender your `notFoundPage`
 </summary>

 You can remove the default redirect to index in your netlify.toml.
-This means the browser will accurately receive 404 statuses when navigating to a route that doesn't exist
+This means the browser will accurately receive 404 statuses when navigating to a route that doesn't exist:

 ```diff
 [[redirects]]